Juan-Jones/earnonlinemoney/content/blog/highest-paid-bloggers.md

 ### 6. Darren Rowse – ProBlogger

-Darren Rowse is the owner of one of the [best blog sites]({{< relref "best-blog-platforms" >}}) ProBlogger, one of the [best blog sites].
+Darren Rowse is the owner of one of the [best blog sites]({{< relref "best-blog-platforms" >}}) ProBlogger, one of the best blog sites.
 This blog helps those interested in building a successful blog.
 His site offers valuable tips, tutorials, and resources for bloggers of all levels.
 Darren’s income, which is approximately $40,000 per month, is derived from eBooks, online courses, and affiliate marketing.

 ### 7. John Lee Dumas – Entrepreneurs on Fire